KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

 </td>
 <td style="text-align:left;">
 Number of countries this product is shipped to.
-Sellers may choose to limit where they ship a product to
+Sellers may choose to limit where they ship a product to.
 </td>
 </tr>
 <tr>